 PRO TIP: If you live in a bigger city, you could bounce around from studio to studio taking advantage of the new member deals, and then once you find one you really enjoy, you could think about purchasing a membership at that studio.

-Yoga with Adriene is the answer.
+For yoga, Yoga with Adriene is really great.
 Her YouTube channel offers thousands of free yoga videos that you can do from the comfort of your own home.
 Plus, she has several 30-day yoga challenges to help get you started.